Law School Loans Sides with Students on Single Holder Rule

 Students called Sallie Mae “a predatory lender” and accused the company of discouraging competition through disingenuous means.

-Law School Loans CEO A. Harrison Barnes said, “This opposition to a free market is toxic to the entire education lending industry.
-All these lending companies, Law School Loans included, need to be able to compete to offer students the best borrower benefits, the best interest rates, the best repayment schedules, the best customer service.”
+Law School Loans CEO Harrison Barnes said, "This opposition to a free market is toxic to the entire education lending industry.
+All these lending companies, Law School Loans included, need to be able to compete to offer students the best borrower benefits, the best interest rates, the best repayment schedules, the best customer service."

 Barnes continued, “Without this kind of competition, there is no doubt in my mind that students will end up shouldering the burden of what, in many cases, amounts to a practical monopoly.”